gsts4/starter-hugo-academic/content/scratch_pad/_index.md

 type: book  # Do not modify.
 ---

-A notebook to keep track of my explorations
+A notebook to keep track of my explorations...

+*On mobile devices you will need to click the secondary menu.*